pc2748/TodoMSTU5003/README.md

   - Explain what you find.

 - Look at the function declarations in the `todos.js` file.
-	- Where is each function, actually called?
+	- _Where_ is each function being called?
-	- When is each function, actually called?
+	- _When_ is each function, actually called?
 	- What parameter(s) does that function have?
 	- What is the argument that is passed into the function when it is called?